QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Observables

 \subsection{Inverse participation ratio}

 To probe and quantify localization, we use the relative space-time volume $r(\lambda)$ that is occupied by an eigenmode.
-This relative volume or participation ratio $r(\lambda)$ is computed using the inverse participation ratio (IPR), see, e.g., Refs.~\cite{Gavai:2008xe,Ujfalusi:2015nha}.
-The $j$-th order (generalized) IPR of an eigenmode $v_\lambda$ is defined as
+This relative volume or participation ratio $r(\lambda) $ is computed using the inverse participation ratio (IPR) $P_2(\lambda)$.
+The $q$-th order (generalized) IPR of an eigenmode $v_\lambda$, see, e.g., Refs.~\cite{Evers:2007zsx,GarciaGarcia:2006gr,Gavai:2008xe,Ujfalusi:2015nha}, is defined as the eigenstate moment $P_q$,